2022–23 Hull City A.F.C. season: Kits

 On 20 December 2021, the club unveiled the third kit for the 2022–23 season would be the away kit used in the 2021–22 season – a blackout kit with a "tone-on-tone front stripe".
 The shorts would be black with a tonal side panel and black socks with tonal cuff detail.
 On 30 June 2022, the club announced that Giacom had agreed to step aside from their front of shirt sponsorship deal, but would remain sponsors for the club's training-ware range of goods.
 The following day, it was announced that a club-record Championship deal had been done with Corendon Airlines to become the shirt sponsor for the season.

 On 3 July 2022 Hull City revealed the home kit for the 2022–23 season, exactly a week before the pre-season campaign began.
 The shirt would be a traditional black and amber striped pattern with white pinstriped border.
 The shorts would be black with a contrast coloured middle panel and the socks would be black with amber calf hoop.

 On 9 July 2022 the club announced that Tomya would become the back-of-shorts sponsor of all their match kits.

 The away kit was revealed on 19 July 2022, a white shirt with grey pinstripes, coloured striped cuffs.
 Shorts would be red with coloured side panels, socks would be white with 4 thin coloured hoops.

 On 16 September 2022 the club announced that Efes Beverage Group would become the back-of-shirts sponsor of all their match kits.

+Awards

+The annual awards for the club saw Regan Slater pick-up the Players' Player of the Year and Supporters' Player of the Year awards.
+Alfie Jones picked up the Player of the Year which was chosen by head coach, Liam Rosenior.

+Greg Docherty was presented with the Goal of the Season award for his goal against Blackpool on 19 October 2022 in the 1–3 away win in the league.
+Jacob Greaves took the award for Young Player of the Year for the third year in a row.
+The Academy Player of the Year award was renamed the Frank Donoghue Academy Player of the Year award in honour of Frank Donoghue, and went to Stan Ashbee.